ahban/GMMSP-superpixel/README.md

 We provide a script for your own compilation in `src`.
 Just change directory to `src`, and run `compileme.m`.

-Note: You better have some knowledge on `mex` command.

 # Some results